jefrnc/start-your-quant/README.md

 ## ⚠️ Disclaimer

-Most of the content in this repository is a **compilation I've been putting together from various courses, seminars, talks, and public material**.
+This repository reflects my personal learning journey in quantitative trading.
+The ideas and concepts come from **my experience studying courses, attending seminars and talks, reading books, and practicing in the markets**.
+For several academic and technical topics, I used AI tools (Perplexity, Claude, ChatGPT) to help me develop and articulate my thoughts more completely — but the core ideas, structure, and trading perspective are my own.

 It's a starting point, not an absolute truth.

 **A note about language:** My native language is Spanish, so you may find occasional grammatical errors or awkward phrasing in the English content.
 If you spot anything that could be improved — whether it's a translation issue, a technical correction, or an expansion on any topic — **please don't hesitate to send a pull request**.
 Question the content — the idea is for this to be a useful foundation that grows with community contributions.